Fiserv/zelle-turnkey-solutions/docs/supporting-documents/react-native.md

 expo start
 ```

 Note: This step ensures that the Metro bundler is running and serving your app's JS bundle for development.
-Leave this running and continue with the following steps
+Leave this running and continue with the following steps.

 ### 7. Running android

-Open the android directory in Android Studio, then build and run the project on an Android device or emulator
+Open the android directory in Android Studio, then build and run the project on an Android device or emulator.

 ### 8. Running iOS project

-Note: For iOS navigate to ios folder and run "npx pod-install" to link the native iOS packages.
-Now you will get "xcworkspace" in ios folder
+Note: For iOS, navigate to the ios folder and run "npx pod-install" to link the native iOS packages.
+Now you will get "xcworkspace" in the ios folder.

-Open "xcworkspace" using Xcode to build, install and run the project on your test device or simulator.
+Open "xcworkspace" using Xcode to build, install, and run the project on your test device or simulator.

 ## Integrating Android ZelleSDK with POC

 ### 1. Add ZelleSDK.aar to your project libs folder:

-Open android folder in Android Studio and add ZelleSDK.aar file in android/app/libs
+Open the android folder in Android Studio and add the ZelleSDK.aar file in android/app/libs.

 ### 2. Create MyModule.java class

-Create MyModule.java file inside android/app/src/main/java/com/your-app-name/ then add the following content
+Create the file MyModule.java inside android/app/src/main/java/com/your-app-name/ and then add the following content:

 ```json
 import android.content.Intent;